As of 2022: Spreading goodness through Work and Life continue, because #LoveWins

 2000: MSW in Clinical Social Work from Kansas University

 1997: BGS in Social Sciences from Kansas University

-With family, including a beloved rescue dog, live in “painted lady” Victorian home on National Register of Historic Sites in the Oread Neighborhood of Lawrence, Kansas.
-Hobbies include collecting antique beads from African and Native American trade, knitting, guitar-playing, reading fiction by women authors, and promoting poetry as an important tool for communication and connection.
+With family, including a beloved dog, live in “painted lady” Victorian home on National Register of Historic Sites in the Oread Neighborhood of Lawrence, Kansas.
+Hobbies include collecting antique beads from African and Native American trade, knitting, learning to play guitar, reading, and promoting poetry as an important tool for communication and connection.
 Volunteerism has included service through hospice, rape/sexual assault support, AIDS support, local schools, and neighborhood/preservation organizations.